yecril71pl/cpp-docs.pl-pl/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parametry

-*pfunc* wskaźnik funkcji jednoargumentowy lub binarny ma zostać przekonwertowany do potężnej funkcji.
+*pfunc*<br/>
+Jednoargumentowy lub binarny wskaźnik funkcji do konwersji na funkcję dostosowywalne.

 ### <a name="return-value"></a>Wartość zwracana